MattyChoi/MarketMaker/README.md

 ## Needs to do
 - Finish prototype (get server to work and hook shitty python frontend to the flask server)
 - Migrate to java backend (use nodejs if this doesnt work)
-- Make a pretty frontend, ideas include, graphs for bid ask spread, requires fields and buttons for placing order, nice way to present active orders and orderbook
+- Make a pretty frontend (Use React or Vue?
+Will ask Rohan for help), ideas include, graphs for bid ask spread, requires fields and buttons for placing order, nice way to present active orders and orderbook
 - Use algorithms to make backend fast (heaps for orderbook, some other ideas later on)

 ## Future Ideas